 Retired Early?
 Social Security Disability Eligibility

-Many early retirees collect SSDI when they can no longer work.
+Many early retirees are able to collect SSDI if they can no longer work.

 • are working at levels below the SGA (substantial gainful activity) level

-• have disabling health problems that have lasted or will last at least 12 months, and
+• have disabling health problems that have lasted 12 months, and

-• are still insured for the SSDI disability program.
+• are still insured for the SSDI disability program (more on this below).

 When Are You Insured for the SSDI Program?

-Most workers pay Social Security taxes on their wages or self-employment income.
-Older workers (60 and older) who accumulate 40 quarters of work credits (10 years of work) are "fully insured" for Social Security retirement or disability benefits.
-But 50-year-olds need only have 7 years of work credits to get insured.
+Only workers who have paid Social Security taxes on their wages or self-employment income over a number of years are eligible for benefits from the SSDI program.
+Older workers (60 and older) who have accumulated 40 quarters of work credits (representing a full 10 years of work) are "fully insured" for Social Security retirement or disability benefits.
+But 50-year-olds need only have 7 years of work credits to be insured for disability benefits.

 However, you have to be "currently insured" as well.
-You must have worked at least 5 of the last 10 years to stay insured.
-SSA calls your "date last insured" your "DLI."
+Social Security's rule is that you must have worked at least 5 of the last 10 years to stay insured.
+The SSA calls your "date last insured" your "DLI."
+If you worked your whole life but then only worked 4 of the last 10 years, because you quit or took early retirement 6 years ago, you're no longer insured for SSDI.

 You can contact the SSA office and ask if you are insured for SSDI and when your DLI expires.